WHAT ARE SOME IMPORTANT THINGS TO KNOW ABOUT SQUARE DANCING WITH CHI-TOWN SQUARES?

 The next levels are Plus, and Advanced, which we teach each as separate classes.
 Above that are Challenge levels C1, C2, and C3.
 We have regular weekly workshops for Advanced and Challenge dancers, and some years, when there is enough interest, we teach a Challenge level class.

 Some people do finish one level and move right on to the next, and other people settle in at a level they like and stay at that level.
-Many people choose to go back through our Mainstream class, to gain experience, to learn the other (follow or lead) part, to help new students, or just because they like it.
+Many people choose to go back through our Mainstream class, to gain experience, to learn the other part (follow or lead), to help new students, or just because they like it.
 Lots of people take the Mainstream class and don’t take further classes, staying active by coming to classes or dances on a regular or occasional basis.
 There is plenty of dance opportunity at the Mainstream and Plus levels, and many people never do choose to move on.
-You are free to choose to advance at your own pace, or not at all.
+You are free to advance at your own pace, or not at all.
 If you do choose to learn a new level of dancing, there is a lot of support for you in the club.

 What's a tip?